#Hyperhidrosis treatment featured in Philippines! State-of-the-art technology on ‘Salamat Dok’ http://t.co/x4nC0bREBh Tune in!

 A study published in the Journal of Cosmetic and Laser Therapy in 2013 showed that miraDry was effective in treating both axillary (underarm) hyperhidrosis and axillary osmidrosis (foul-smelling sweat).
 As part of the study, 11 patients in Asia were treated with miraDry and then evaluated 7 months later for improvement of symptoms.
 At the follow-up, 83.3% of the underarms treated were determined to have experienced a 2 point improvement in the Hyperhidrosis Disease Severity Scale (HDSS).
 Among those underarms that had exhibited foul odor (osmidrosis), 93.8% showed good to excellent results.

-As of April 2012, clinical data from two study sites affiliated with the University of British Columbia showed miraDry successful in reducing underarm sweat in over 90% of patients through the final study visit--12 months after treatment.
+In of April 2012, clinical data from the University of British Columbia showed that miraDry was successful in reducing underarm sweat in over 90% of patients.
 The average sweat reduction was 82%.
-And, patients rated their satisfaction with the treatment at 90%.
+Patients rated their satisfaction with the treatment at 90%.

-While Miramar Labs is the first and only company to gain official FDA clearance to use electromagnetic energy to combat excessive sweating through eliminating or damaging sweat glands, the technology has been used safely in other areas of medicine for years.
+While Miramar Labs is the first company to gain FDA clearance to use electromagnetic energy to combat excessive sweating through eliminating or damaging sweat glands, the technology has been used safely in other areas of medicine for years.
 Established medical uses of electromagnetic energy include applications for cardiology, cosmetics, general surgery, urology, and oncology.